carygravel/perl2python/README.md

-# perl2python
+# NAME

-Tool to transcribe Perl 5 to Python 3
+Perl2Python - Tool to transcribe Perl 5 to Python 3

 # VERSION